Best practices for optimal visual tests results

 You can define ignore regions to instruct Eyes that it should not report mismatches in a specified area in the checkpoint image.
 This can be useful for areas that contain dynamic data such as animated GIFs or dynamic ads, where both the content and the structure of the area are dynamic, and using a Layout match level would find mismatches that are not significant for your application.
 You can set ignore regions using either the SDK or the Test Manager.
 In the SDK you can define ignore regions for a specific region or elements in a checkpoint.
 In the Test Manager you can define ignore regions in a specific step and for visually similar regions and steps.

 • Test Manager for a given step: You can define ignore regions by using the Test editor or Step editor to mark rectangular areas on the checkpoint or baseline image.
 These will be applied to future tests after you save the baseline and run the test again.
-See Add special regions to the Step baseline and checkpoint.
+See Defining Regions.

 • SDK - regions in a specific checkpoint: You can define one or more ignore regions in a specific checkpoint by using the eyes$check method along with one or more calls to the ignore method: